byronigoe/capacitor-codepush/README.md

     "Plugins": {
         ... (other plugins)
         "CodePush": {
-          "IOS_DEPLOY_KEY": "ANDROID_DEPLOYMENT_KEY",
+          "IOS_DEPLOY_KEY": "IOS_DEPLOYMENT_KEY",
           "IOS_PUBLIC_KEY": "APP_SECRET_KEY",
-          "ANDROID_DEPLOY_KEY": "IOS_DEPLOYMENT_KEY",
+          "ANDROID_DEPLOY_KEY": "ANDROID_DEPLOYMENT_KEY",
           "ANDROID_PUBLIC_KEY": "APP_SECRET_KEY",
           "SERVER_URL": "https://codepush.appcenter.ms/"
         }
     }
     ```

     As a reminder, these keys are generated for you when you created your CodePush app via the CLI.
 If you need to retrieve them, you can simply run `appcenter codepush deployment list <ownerName>/<appName> --displayKeys`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).
+App IDs can be retreived by running `appcenter apps list`.

     *NOTE: You [must](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/cli#releasing-updates) create a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring separate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS.*